 What if I got it wrong?
 What do I say to this person who I can’t even see?
 What will others think of me and my voice?

 Fortunately, I quickly learned that no one cared about any of that.
-What was important was the safety of the operation and could I get everyone from A to B safely and efficiently.
+What was important, was the safety of the operation and could I get everyone from A to B safely and efficiently.

-Over the next 20 years, here’s what I learned about leadership itself, becoming a leader, the skills required, and how to get the best out of a team to achieve a common goal.
+Over the next 20 years, here’s what I learned about leadership itself, becoming a great leader, the problem-solving skills required, and how to get the best out of a team to achieve a common goal.

 Of course, the other part of communication is listening.

 If your team can voice their opinions, expressions, or concerns then the result will be a more engaged and motivated group.
 This will likely lead to an increase in productivity.

 On the other hand, if you don’t actively take an interest in your team then they will very quickly close up and will be there to protect themselves.
 And then good luck trying to get any kind of favors out of them!